 IIRC correctly, one huge BPO center here run by Bank of America, is processing transactions for more than 3,000 US banks, aside from their own BoA business.

 The Top Ten BPO/Call Center Firms in the Philippines are US-Owned Companies

-I also spent a pleasant weekend a few weeks back at the “Techno Hub” in Quezon City where several of my nieces work as call center agents.
+I also spent a pleasant weekend a few weeks back at the “Techno Hub” in Quezon City where several of my nieces work as call center and BPO agents.

-Out of about 50 foreigners I think I saw 5 or so who were obviously US, majority were from India, Pakistan, China and the UK … but there are Americans working in these BPO companies for sure.
+Out of about 50 foreigners, I think I saw 5 or so who were obviously US, the majority were from India, Pakistan, China and the UK … but there are Americans working in these BPO companies for sure.